GalacticInferno/capslock_python/README.md

 A current to-do list of possible features, commands and code re-work

 * Clean up imports
-* re-align the content within the help embedded message
+* [DONE] re-align the content within the help embedded message
 * Self-Update from the master branch of Git
 * Add more useful docs to !search